-HTF Plan Administration
+Texas HTF Plan Administration

-In approving the HTF plan, the Board authorizes staff to proceed with issuing Notices of Funding Availability (NOFA) and make any needed amendments to the NOFAs to expedite utilization of funds.
+In approving the Texas HTF plan, the Board authorizes staff to proceed with issuing Notices of Funding Availability (NOFA) and make any needed amendments to the NOFAs to expedite utilization of funds.
+The Board has also authorized staff to enter into a contract with a subrecipient service provider for provision of certain capacity building efforts to expand and improve the utilization of the Texas Bootstrap Loan Program.
 Funds may be committed and expended via contracts and reservation agreements.
-HTF programs may utilize various income determination methods noted in the general program descriptions in the HTF plan or outlined in the HTF Rule.
+Texas HTF programs may utilize various income determination methods noted in the general program descriptions in the Texas HTF plan or outlined in the Texas HTF Rule.

-Using no more than \$250,000 per biennium of the HTF loan repayments and interest earnings that exceed the requirements under Rider 8 of the GAA (see Rider 8 of the GAA under "Appropriation Details" on page 2), the HTF may be used to respond to unanticipated, unique challenges that may arise in the course of implementing approved Single Family program contracts, activities, or assets.
+Using no more than \$250,000 per biennium of the Texas HTF loan repayments and interest earnings that exceed the requirements under Rider 8 of the GAA (see Rider 8 of the GAA under "Appropriation Details" on page 2), the Texas HTF may be used to respond to unanticipated, unique challenges that may arise in the course of implementing approved Single Family program contracts, activities, or assets.
 For example, if a household has been displaced for the rehabilitation of their home, and the Department faces subsequent eligibility concerns with the contractor performing that rehabilitation, these funds could expedite the completion of the rehabilitation so that the household may return to a safe, completed home as soon as possible.

 If a balance exists from the previous biennium, the Department shall transfer only the necessary amount to replenish this fund to a maximum balance of \$250,000 at the start of the biennium.
-The Department anticipates that the need to use HTF excess loan repayments and interest earnings for Single Family Program workouts will be infrequent and used as a last resort only, such as when it poses severe practical challenges, or it is impossible to use federal funds.
+The Department anticipates that the need to use Texas HTF excess loan repayments and interest earnings for Single Family Program workouts will be infrequent and used as a last resort only, such as when it poses severe practical challenges, or it is impossible to use federal funds.
 These funds will be for internal disposition, and neither households nor program administrators will be able to apply for these funds.

-In approving the HTF plan, the Board authorizes the use of any funds from loan repayments, interest earnings, deobligations, and any other additional HTF funds as allowed by statute in excess of those funds required under Rider 8, to be programmed into current Department activities or activities approved in the HTF Plan.
+In approving the Texas HTF plan, the Board authorizes the use of any funds from loan repayments, interest earnings, deobligations, and any other additional Texas HTF funds as allowed by statute in excess of those funds required under Rider 8, to be programmed into current Department activities or activities approved in the Texas HTF Plan.
 Prior to any programming, the Department shall withhold 10% of such funds for Department administrative costs.

-Lastly, in approving the HTF plan, the Board authorizes the use of late fees collected from HTF borrowers for Single Family asset management activities.
-These funds will allow the Department to budget for the necessary transactions that arise in the course of Single Family asset management, such as paying off first lien holders on delinquent single family properties on which the Department is in second or lower lien position; paying off taxing authorities to avoid tax foreclosure; securing and preparing abandoned properties to return to the marketplace; related travel and administrative costs, etc. The HTF will utilize these late fees for Single Family asset management activities only when the appropriate solution cannot reasonably be addressed with other funds.
+Lastly, in approving the Texas HTF plan, the Board authorizes the use of late fees collected from Texas HTF borrowers for Single Family asset management activities.
+These funds will allow the Department to budget for the necessary transactions that arise in the course of Single Family asset management, such as paying off first lien holders on delinquent single family properties on which the Department is in second or lower lien position; paying off taxing authorities to avoid tax foreclosure; securing and preparing abandoned properties to return to the marketplace; related travel and administrative costs, etc. The Texas HTF will utilize these late fees for Single Family asset management activities only when the appropriate solution cannot reasonably be addressed with other funds.

-Texas Bootstrap Loan Program: \$6 million from the 2020-2021 Appropriation
+Texas Bootstrap Loan Program: \$5,670,864 from the 2022-2023 Appropriation